bluealloy/revm/documentation/src/crates/precompile.md

 Re-exported Crates and Types:

-- revm_primitives: This crate is re-exported, indicating it provides some types used by the precompile crate.
+- `revm_primitives`: This crate is re-exported, indicating it provides some types used by the precompile crate.
-- primitives: Types from the `primitives` module of `revm_primitives` are re-exported, including `Bytes`, `HashMap`, and all types under `precompile`.
+- `primitives`: Types from the `primitives` module of `revm_primitives` are re-exported, including `Bytes`, `HashMap`, and all types under `precompile`.
 The latter includes the `PrecompileError` type, which is aliased to `Error`.

 Re-exported Functionality: